apiato/documentation/_docs/miscellaneous/contribution.md

 *If you notice any compliance oversights, you can send a pull request to address this issue.*

 <a name="Git-Branches"></a>
-### Git Branches
+# Git Branching Strategy

-The `master` branch contains the upcoming Apiato release (in both repositories `apiato/apiato` and `apiato/core`).
+The `master` branch contains the upcoming Apiato release.
-While the other branches are for the stable releases.
+While the other branches are for all the stable releases.

-Bug fixes should be sent to the latest stable branch, never to the `master` branch, unless they fix features that exist only in the upcoming release.
+Bug fixes should be sent to the latest stable branch (ex: `8.0`), not to the `master` branch, unless they fix features that exist only in the upcoming release.

 Major new features should always be sent to the `master` branch, which contains the upcoming release.

 **Example:**

-Say we are in version `7.0` right now.
-The repository would have at least the following two branches `master` and `7.0` (possibly older branches as well such as `5.1`, `5.0`, `4.2`, `4.1`, `4.0` and so on).
-The latest stable branch in this case would be the `7.0`.
-The next release will be `7.1` or `8.0`.
+Assuming that the current stable version is `8.0`.
+The repository would have at least the following two branches `master` and `8.0`.

 If your PR contains a major change or a braking change, or new Container than it must be sent to the `master` branch.
-And if your PR fixes a bug, then it should be sent to the latest release branch.
+And if your PR fixes a bug in the existing stable release, then it should be sent to the latest release branch `8.0`.

-> If you would like to always contribute to Apiato, it's better to use the master branch instead of the latest release branch, to always have the latest features and updates.
+> If you always contribute to Apiato, it's better to use the master branch instead of the latest release branch, to always have the latest features and updates.
+And would be good to merge the latest stable branch into your master from time to time, in case it has some bug fixes.

-<a name="Proposing-Feature"></a>
-### Proposing Feature

-If you have a proposal or a feature request, you may create an issue with `[Feature]` tag in the title, example `[Feature] Support XML responses`.

-The proposal should also describe the new feature, as well as implementation ideas.
-The proposal will then be reviewed and either approved or denied.
-Once a proposal is approved, a pull request may be created implementing the new feature.

-<a name="Reporting-Bugs"></a>
-### Reporting Bugs

-Bugs are tracked in our project's [issue tracker](https://github.com/apiato/apiato/issues).

-When submitting a bug report, please include enough information to reproduce the bug.

-A good bug report includes the following sections:

-* Expected outcome
-* Actual outcome
-* Steps to reproduce, including sample code
-* Any other information that will help us debug and reproduce the issue, including stack traces, system/environment information, and screenshots

-<a name="Fixing-Bugs"></a>
-### Fixing Bugs

-If you see a bug report that you'd like to fix, please feel free to do so.
-Following the directions and guidelines described in the "Adding New Features" section below, you may create bugfix branches and send us pull requests.

 <a name="Adding-New-Features"></a>
-### Adding New Features
+# Adding New Features

 If you have an idea for a new feature, it's a good idea to check out our [issues](https://github.com/apiato/apiato/issues) or active [pull requests](https://github.com/apiato/apiato/pulls) first to see if the feature is already being worked on.
-If not, feel free to submit an issue first, asking whether the feature is beneficial to the project.
-This will save you from doing a lot of development work only to have your feature rejected.
+If not, feel free to submit an issue first (proposing the new feature), asking whether the feature is beneficial to the project.
+Then go ahead and submit your PR to the master branch.

+<a name="Security-Vulnerabilities"></a>
+# Security Vulnerabilities

+If you discover a security vulnerability, please send an email to `support@apiato.io`.

+___

 <a name="Contribution-Guidelines"></a>
-### Contribution Guidelines
+# Contribution General Guidelines
 Important things to remember when contributing:

-* **Run tests first** Before writing any line of code, run the tests `vendor/bin/phpunit`, and make sure all the tests are passing in your machine.
+* **Run tests first** before writing any line of code, run the tests `vendor/bin/phpunit`, and make sure all the tests are passing in your machine.
-* **Use topic/feature branches** Be descriptive in your branch names, (same apply to pull request title and descriptions).
-* **Keep your commits atomic** each commit should represent a single unit of change.
+* **Keep your commits atomic** Each commit should represent a single unit of change.
 (Also, remember to write helpful commit messages.)
-* **Send coherent history** make sure each individual commit in your pull request is meaningful.
-If you had to make multiple intermediate commits while developing, please squash them before submitting.
-* **Write tests** (classes or functions) as required.
-Your changes must be covered with Tests (Functional or Unit).
+* **Write as many tests** Your changes must be covered with Tests (Functional or Unit).
 (Code without tests could be accepted in some cases).
-* **Ensure that tests pass** before submitting your pull request.
-We have Travis CI automatically running tests for pull requests.
-However, running the tests locally `vendor/bin/phpunit` after adding your changes will save you time.
-* **Update the Documentation** `github.com/apiato/documentation/tree/master/_docs`.
-* **Update the CHANGELOG** `CHANGELOG.md`.
+* **Ensure updating the documentation** the doc repo is there `https://github.com/apiato/documentation`.
 * **Submit one feature/change per pull request.** If you have multiple features/changes you wish to submit, please break them up into separate pull requests.
-* **Push additional changes to the same PR** once you have a pull request for a branch, you can push additional changes to the same branch and they will be added to the pull request automatically.
-You should not create a new pull request for the same branch.
-* **Comment on the pull request** when you want people to know that you have pushed new changes.
-Although GitHub does notify people of commit pushes, people are more likely notice your changes if you leave a comment.

-<a name="Security-Vulnerabilities"></a>
-### Security Vulnerabilities

-If you discover a security vulnerability, please send an email to `mahmoud@zalt.me`.

-___

-<a name="Contributing-Apiato"></a>
-# Contributing to Apiato

 <a name="Contributing-Project"></a>
-## Contributing to the Apiato Project
+# Contributing to the Apiato Project

 This guide will help you contribute to the Apiato project, while working on your personal project.